qiarhadempta/qiarhadempta/README.md

 ## About Me

 Hi everyone!
-I'm **Chantiqia**, a computer science student who's really into cybersecurity, especially the cryptography and web side of things.
+I'm Chantiqia, a computer science student who's into cybersecurity, especially the cryptography and web side of things.
 Post-quantum security is what I've been studying lately!

 I'm still early in my journey, but I love diving deep into how things work.
-When I'm not studying, I'm usually going down on CTF challenges or contest.
+When I'm not studying, I'm usually going down on CTF challenges or contest (and you can find some of my write-ups in my repos!)

 ---